St Mary the Virgin, East Barnet

 St Mary the Virgin is the Church of England parish church for East Barnet within the Diocese of St Albans.
 It is located on Church Hill.

+Originally built in 1080 AD, the current church is a grade II* listed building mostly constructed in the 19th century; the north wall is the only surviving remnant of the original building.

 History

 Early history

 The church was originally constructed in 1080, as a small chapel on the hill.
 It was dedicated to St Mary the Virgin.
 The Abbot of St Albans consecrated it and he became both Patron and Rector until the Reformation.
 After the Reformation, the church's rector was appointed by the reigning monarch – a practice which continues to this day.

 The first chapel had thick walls made of compressed rubble, lime and plaster with stone around the openings.
 The windows had no glass.
 Much of the north wall is from that time.
 The frame of the door on the south side is probably also from that same period.
 The chapel might have had an apse.

 The church on Chipping Barnet hill was probably founded in the middle of the 13th century, almost certainly as a chapel-at-ease to that of St Mary at East Barnet.
 It is certain that it had been built by Michaelmas 1276 because a court roll entry refers to ‘an obstruction on the road leading to the church of Barnet and the market’.

 Nevertheless, Chipping Barnet would not become a separate parish for another 600 years.
 At St Mary's, glass had been put in the windows by the 13th century and some of it is still there today.
 The apse was replaced in the 1400s with a larger chancel and a porch would have been constructed to protect the door.

 In 1794 a wooden turret was erected on the church.
 It contained three small bells.
 By the 18th century the roof space of the church was being used as a vestry and store so a dormer window was knocked through above the porch.